leap71/leap71.github.io/coding-for-engineers/12-computational-fixture-maker-4.md

 And now `vox1` contains the contents of both voxel fields combined, in a way, it kind of contains the *sum* of both fields.

-Logically, it doesn't seem that different to the way math works.
+Logically, it doesn't seem that different from the way math works.
 Wouldn't it be nice to be essentially able to express voxel operations in a similar way you write math?

 When I wrote PicoGK last year, I considered this, but ultimately decided against it.